edforth/candyland/README.md

 # Ed Forth's Candy Land Simulator

-Fully implements the 2004 ruleset.
+Fully implements the 2004 ruleset, with the exception of the "easy" mode.

 # Development log